 - Tripp Burwell, Middlebury College, Namibia Program 2007

-Round River semester and summer research and study abroad programs are field-based experiences that offer small groups of students the opportunities to contribute to and learn from participating in wildlife conservation efforts in big, wild landscapes.
+Round River study abroad programs in Africa, North and South America are field-based experiences that offer small groups of students the opportunities to contribute to and learn from participating in wildlife conservation efforts in big, wild landscapes.
 While earning college credit, students from diverse backgrounds study and immerse themselves in the ecology and culture of unique wild landscapes.
+Round River is dedicated to conservation strategies that preserve and restore wild places; to that end, we strive to develop and support traditions that sustain wildness.
+These efforts are anchored in the principles of conservation biology, supported by field research and community planning.
 Round River is entrenched in these places, and dedicated to fulfilling obligations to our local partners.
-While on a program, students become part of this effort, working alongside our local partners with Round River researchers and instructors.
+While on a study abroad program, students become part of this effort, working alongside our local partners with Round River researchers and instructors.